kubelka/vlc-x-callback/README.md

 # vlc-x-callback
 Implements the iOS vlc-x-callback for VLC running on Windows

-Copy vlc-x-callback.exe to a folder of your choice, register, and the protocol vlc-x-callback will be available in your browser just like on iOS.
+[Download](vlc-x-callback.zip) zip, copy vlc-x-callback.exe to a folder of your choice, register, and the protocol vlc-x-callback will be available in your browser just like on iOS.
 This tool has been tested with Chrome, Edge and the Internet Explorer.

 Usage: vlc-x-callback -register | -unregister | x-callback-url